 Manchester United in 1999-00, Chelsea in 2005-06

-1999-00 saw Manchester United come off the back of a historic treble campaign to secure their highest points-per-game tally in a single Premier League campaign (2.39).
-Their title success going into the new century wasn’t built on a solid defence though, with United conceding 45 goals in total – the most of any Premier League champion.
+Manchester United came off the back of a historic treble to secure their highest points-per-game tally in a single Premier League campaign (2.39) during the 1999-00 season.
+Their title success going into the new century wasn’t built on a solid defence though, with United conceding 45 goals in total, the most of any Premier League champion.

 United were excellent at Old Trafford in 1999-00, winning 15 and drawing four of their 19 games at home and finished their title-winning season with 11 wins on the bounce.

-The 18-point gap between United and Arsenal in second is the second-biggest seen in an English top-flight season, with only Man City’s 19-point gap over United themselves in 2017-18 higher.
+The 18-point gap between United and Arsenal in second is the second-biggest seen in an English top-flight season, with only Man City’s 19-point gap over United themselves in 2017-18 being greater.

-Another team to hit 91 points in a season were Chelsea in 2005-06, who followed up their title win in José Mourinho’s debut season as boss with a second in succession.
+Another team to hit 91 points in a season were Chelsea in 2005-06, following up their title win in Mourinho’s debut season with a second in succession.

 Chelsea first spent a night on top of the 2005-06 Premier League table on August 24 – 12 days into the season.
 They didn’t spend a night off it from this point on.